How Series I Bonds Can Pay 4.30% Interest Rates

 How are all these experts able to predict the interest rates of future bonds?
 It’s because the rates are based on inflation and inflation figures are released every month.

 You can use the equation above to calculate exactly what the bond will be if you make assumptions about the fixed rate.
-The fixed rate is announced at the same time and since the fixed rate has been 0.00% for a long long time, many people simply guess that it’ll stay at 0.00%.
+The fixed rate is announced at the same time and the only part of the equation that is a “guess.”
+You can simply guess it’s 0% and smile at the bonus if it’s higher.

 Historic Series I Bond Interest Rates